-- Internal Assessment: Experimental Study (externally moderated) - Paper 1: Questions relating to Approaches to Psychology (2h) The extension topics for Higher Level students are reflected in Part B. - Paper 2: Applied Psychology Options: Standard Level students will respond to one question on one option (1h).
+- Internal Assessment: Experimental Study (externally moderated) - reflected in Part B. - Paper 2: Applied Psychology Options: Standard Level students will respond to one question on one option (1h).
 Higher Level students will respond to two questions on two options.
 (2h).

 Higher Level only